cmmvio/docs.cmmv.io/docs/0-Overview/0-Introduction.md

 CMMV (Contract-Model-Model-View) is a minimalistic framework designed to streamline the development of scalable and modular applications using TypeScript.
 By combining the power of contracts with a modular architecture, CMMV allows developers to define their entire application structure, from ORM entities to REST controllers and WebSocket endpoints, in a clear and maintainable way.

-The project is divided into two main components:
+The project is divided into three main components:

 1. **Core System**: The heart of CMMV, written in TypeScript and running on Node.js, is responsible for managing contracts, generating code, integrating with databases, and handling server-side operations.
 This component handles everything from parsing and code generation to integration with external services like cloud servers and databases.